The agony of heartache.

 3. Show yourself some love.
 Depending on the circumstances involved with the breakup, it’s common to beat yourself up over what happened.
 You may be questioning:

-- How could this happen to you, AGAIN?
+- How could this happen to me, AGAIN?

-- What could you have done differently to make it work?
+- What could I have done differently to make it work?

-- Why does everybody you love abandon you?
+- Why does everybody I love abandon me?

 Those are all normal reactions after a breakup, but don’t allow those feelings to influence how you feel about yourself.

-You should be loved and accepted, just the way you are!
+You are enough!
+You deserve to be loved and accepted, just the way you are!

 You don’t have to be perfect to be loved, because true love, loves the imperfections.